-The Berthoud Arts and Humanities Alliance (BAHA) was formed nearly 20 years ago to promote local artists and to provide art in public places.
+The Berthoud Arts and Humanities Alliance (BAHA) was formed over 20 years ago to promote local artists and to provide art in public places.

 BAHA has provided support for local art in many ways, from financial support to the Wildfire Theater Company to adorning the town with murals.
 Among the first large projects undertaken were the murals which adorn the Berthoud Athletic Club, the Little Thompson Pioneer Museum and the east side of the Maggi Building at Third Street and Mountain Avenue.